danielproctor31/playwright-tests/README.md

 pnpm type-check
 ```

-## � CI/CD

-This project includes a GitHub Actions workflow for continuous integration:

-- **Automatic test execution** on push and pull requests
-- **Test sharding** across 3 parallel jobs for faster execution
-- **Artifact uploads** for test results and HTML reports
-- **Test result publishing** with detailed failure information

-The workflow is configured in [.github/workflows/playwright.yml](.github/workflows/playwright.yml).

 ### Environment Variables

 Configure the following in your CI/CD environment:

 - `BASE_URL`: Application URL to test against
-- `CI`: Set to `true` for CI-specific configurations

-## �🔧 DevContainer Usage

-### What is a DevContainer?

-A DevContainer provides a complete development environment inside a Docker container.
-This ensures:

-- Consistent development environment across all team members
-- No "works on my machine" issues
-- Pre-configured tools and extensions
-- Easy onboarding for new developers

-### Features of this DevContainer

-- Pre-installed Playwright and browsers
-- Node.js v22 LTS
-- Essential VS Code extensions:
-  - Playwright Test for VS Code
-  - ESLint
-  - Prettier
-  - GitHub Copilot
-- Network access for running tests against external sites
-- Port forwarding for viewing test reports

-### Customizing the DevContainer

-Edit `.devcontainer/devcontainer.json` to:

-- Add VS Code extensions
-- Configure environment variables
-- Adjust port forwarding
-- Install additional tools

 ## 📝 Writing Tests